foilfence/feature-site-minder-emailer/README.md

 ## Future Enhancements

+Allow selection of default provider in docker environment variables, without the need to redeploy when reselecting default

 Allow enabling / disabling of providers in properties

 Load balancing between providers by using weighted algorithms to distribute requests across multiple providers